jletroui/FrcJavaKoans/README.md

 We will ignore the `public static void` part for now.
 What comes next is the name of the method: `sayHelloInConsole`.
 All the code chunks in Java have names, allowing to refer to it later, if we want to run that piece of code.
 Then comes parentheses: `()`.
 This is basically telling Java that `sayHelloInConsole` is a method.
 And at last, the opening `{` and closing `}`.
 All the code you will write will have to go in between those 2 curly brackets, and nowhere else.
 If you write code outside of the curly brackets of a method, Java will show you an error.

-So let's try so solve this exercise.
+So let's try so solve this first koan.
 To do it, we have to display "Hello!" in the console.
 The first tip for doing so is:

 ```
      * All lines of code in Java must end with the ';' character.